imdinkie/VoiceSlip/CONTEXT.md

 - A **Model Picker** chooses one model for one **Dictation Pipeline** step.
 - A **Provider Group** belongs inside a **Model Picker**; it is not a separate pipeline decision.
 - Selecting a model in a **Model Picker** changes the active model for that pipeline step; toggling a **Favorite Model** does not.
-- **Favorite Models** are scoped to a provider catalog and role family: OpenRouter audio favorites are shared by transcription and audio-direct model pickers, while post-processing favorites are separate for Groq and OpenRouter.
+- **Favorite Models** are scoped to a provider catalog and role family: OpenRouter audio favorites are shared by transcription and audio-direct model pickers, while post-processing favorites are separate for Mistral, Groq, and OpenRouter.
 - **Dictionary During Transcription** may transform **Dictionary Entries** into provider-specific **Bias Tokens** before sending them to a transcription provider.
 - Cleanup always receives the full set of **Dictionary Entries**, regardless of **Dictionary During Transcription**.
+- **Dictionary Entry Priority** controls dictionary display order and the order in which dictionary prompt constraints are built.
 - The **Cleanup Policy** preserves **Dictated Structure** before style prompts adjust tone and punctuation.
+- The **Cleanup Policy** converts **Spoken Punctuation** only when the words function as formatting instructions in context.
 - A **Style Preset** constrains formatting and tone; it should not paraphrase dictated wording unless a user-authored custom style explicitly asks for that.
 - A **Style Preset** may adjust **Dictionary Entry** casing when casing is part of the preset, but it should otherwise preserve saved spellings.
 - The Formal **Style Preset** may lightly improve grammar, punctuation, and register, but should not replace the user's vocabulary to sound more formal.
 - Built-in **Style Preset** default changes should be versioned while preserving user-authored overrides.
 - **Floating Bubble Placement** should survive screen rotation by preserving edge affinity and relative vertical position, not absolute pixels.
 - A **Target App** may resolve from the focused application window, active root, focused editable node, or input editor package; if none is high-confidence, VoiceSlip should treat it as unknown.
+- A **Secret Field** always prevents VoiceSlip from showing the floating bubble or inserting dictated text.
+- A **Private Editor** may allow the floating bubble based on user preference; once recording starts, it should not block insertion by itself.

 ## Example dialogue